is tea a soup

 While tea and soup are fundamentally different, they do share a few commonalities.
 Both involve hot water as a base and are often served as warm, comforting dishes.
 In some cultures, both tea and soup are consumed to soothe illnesses, and in certain cases, a tea may be used as a broth base, such as in Chinese medicinal teas.

-See also EASY Golden Glow Soup Recipe
+See also Homemade Eat N Park Potato Soup Recipe

 Why Tea is Not Classified as a Soup